 if the limit is reached no new jobs are started until other jobs finish

 to allow time to free up.

-FAIR_TREE MODIFICATIONSWhen PriorityFlags=FAIR_TREE is set, calculations are done differently.
+FAIR_TREE MODIFICATIONSWhen PriorityFlags=FAIR_TREE is set (the default, unless NO_FAIR_TREE is set), calculations are done differently.
 As a result, the following fields are added or modified:

 - Norm Shares

 - The shares assigned to the user or account normalized to the total number of assigned shares within the level.

 - Effectv Usage is the association's usage normalized with its parent.

 - Level FS (only appears with sshare -l option)

 This is the association's fairshare value compared to its siblings, calculated

 as Norm Shares / Effectv Usage.
 If an association is over-served, the value is